qiujian16/kcp-ocm/contrib/syncer-registration-demo/README.md

 ```
 Note: ensure the kcp-kubconfig has the server address that can be reachable from spoke to the kcp server.

-2. Create a clustermanagementaddon resource from cm.yaml on the hub.
+4. Create a clustermanagementaddon resource from cm.yaml on the hub.
 It indicates a workspace with the name of "test" on kcp

-3. Add annotation "kcp-lcluster: test" to a managedcluster
+5. `kubectl annotate managedcluster cluster2 kcp-lcluster=test`

+6. start the splitter